eee

 .:: Story of the Global Trust Center

-The establishment of the Global Trust Center follows a pattern that has been developing since the late 90s:
+The establishment and development of the Global Trust Center follows a global pattern and sequence of events that has been developing since the late 90s.

-• Frustration with lack of progress in international co-operation on governance of the digital sphere;
+• Frustration with lack of progress in multilateral negotiations and collaboration with regard to governance of the digital sphere;

-• Widespread implementation of digital communication and electronic commerce under conditions of fragmented and ineffective identity solutions.
+• Widespread implementation of digital communication and electronic commerce under conditions of fragmented and ineffective identity solutions, providing fertile conditions for cyber-crime and undercutting the standing of users and the preconditions for trust.

 The Global Trust Center started in 2003 as an outcome of:

-• Deliberations and recommendations in a number of international conferences (OECD, ASEM, UN);
+• Deliberations and recommendations in a number of international conferences (ASEM, OECD, UN);

 • Research and analysis by the International Organisation for Knowledge Economy and Enterprise Development (IKED);

-A feasibility study conducted in 2006 further supported this notion, resulting in:
+A feasibility study conducted in 2006 under the aegis of the international Steering Group, further supported this notion, resulting in:

-Global Trust Center organised the first International Council Meeting in September 2007.
+The Global Trust Center organised its first International Council Meeting in September 2007

 .........................................................................................................................